Corionis/ELS/artifacts/document/ideas.md

  2. Walk each source library comparing against target
  3. If a .volmonger file exists on source "I Win" logic is triggered
  4. Reverse "source" and "target" sides and repeat for a bi-directional monge.

+---

+IDEA: It may be possible to provide options for either single- or bi-directional synchronization.
+Because we will have complete lists of Publisher and Subscriber content any changes from Subscriber-to-Publisher could be done within the same run.

+---

 ## Other